1.0 Introduction

 Click BACK TO SERVICES to navigate back.

-Total number of vulnerable accounts and subscriptions in the cloud connections.
+Total number of Vulnerable accounts and subscriptions in the cloud connections.

-Total number of vulnerable regions in the cloud connections.
+Total number of Vulnerable regions in the cloud connections.

-Total number of vulnerable services in the cloud connections.
+Total number of Vulnerable services in the cloud connections.

 On-Premises Connections: This section displays the following: